-Duarte travels the country documenting how American culture is being changed and challenged by immigration, business, technology, and shifting demographics.
+Duarte Geraldino is an independent journalist who travels the country documenting how culture is being changed and challenged by shifting demographics, business, and technology.

 He leads a team of skilled journalists.
 Together, they produce multimedia reports and short films that have been distributed around the world through national and global news networks.

-Previously, he worked as a National Correspondent for Al Jazeera America and as a local news reporter in New York, Ohio, Texas and the Washington DC-area
+Previously, he worked as a National Correspondent for Al Jazeera America and as a local news reporter in New York, Ohio, Texas and Maryland.